multiscript/multiscript.github.io/docs/index.md

 Here are the basic features of a plan:

 ## **A** - Bible Passages
 This is the list of Bible passages you want to collate.
 Many common English abbreviations for book names will be accepted.
-At the moment, you always have to include the book name (i.e. references like Mark 1:1-5; 2:1-5 won't work – use Mark 1:1-5; Mark 2:1-5 instead).
+At the moment, you always have to include the book name (i.e. references like `Mark 1:1-5; 2:1-5` won't work, so use `Mark 1:1-5; Mark 2:1-5` instead).

 Passages separated by a comma are considered to be part of one *group*.
 Usually this means they'll appear in a single table under a combined heading, separated by continuation text (which by default is an ellipsis).